65536william/docspring-documentation/docs/api/combine-pdfs/index.md

 Combine multiple PDFs into a single PDF.

-> This endpoint was originally called "combine submissions", but the API was extended
-> to allow many different types of source PDFs (submissions, other combined PDFs, original template PDFs, custom uploaded files, and URLs.)
+> This endpoint was originally called "combine submissions", but the API was extended to allow many different types of source PDFs (submissions, other combined PDFs, original template PDFs, custom uploaded files, and URLs).

 ## HTTP Request